ConsenSysMesh/live-libs/README.md

     $ live-libs register YourLibName --version 3.5.8 --address 0x45e2... --abi '[...]' --unlockat 10000000

 This will register `YourLibName 3.5.8` in live-libs, but when you look it up, it will not be available.
-To unlock it, people need to contribute ether, which gets immediatly redirected to the Ethereum account that registered this version.
+To unlock it, people need to contribute ether, which gets immediately redirected to the Ethereum account that registered this version.

 If someone wants to contribute ether in order to unlock a version of a library, they can: